apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rescuers scramble to find survivors in Morocco after powerful earthquake kills more than 2,000**
+**Youngkin pardons father of girl sexually assaulted at Loudoun school**

-You can read more about it [here](https://www.cnn.com/2023/09/10/africa/morocco-earthquake-day-two-intl-hnk/index.html).
+You can read more about it [here](https://www.washingtonpost.com/dc-md-va/2023/09/10/loudoun-bathroom-sex-assault-youngkin-pardon-father/).

 ## Requirements
 - Python 3.8